Key Takeaways

 The Role of Freezing Point Depression

-• Potassium Chloride: Effective down to about 20°F (-7°C).
-It’s safer for plants and soil but less commonly used due to cost.
+- Potassium Chloride: Effective in milder winter conditions around 20°F (-7°C).
+Safer for plants but less commonly used due to cost and reduced cold-weather performance.

 Physical and Environmental Impacts of Salting